 What About Subcontractors?

 There is a major player missing from the list above: the subcontractor.
-After all, subs are the people who do much of the work on a construction project, and any defects they produce will impact the quality of the project.
+The role of subcontractors in quality management is a highly debated topic.
+It can be very hard to define, as subs are the people who do much of the work on a construction project, and any defects they produce will impact the quality of the project.

 Given this, you can’t ignore the responsibility of subcontractors in your quality program.